JoyMitra/apps-4-vet-med/Aggregator/README.md

 ![alt tag] (https://github.com/santoslab/apps-4-vet-med/blob/gh-pages/Aggregator/img/Agg1.jpg)

 The app gives you 2 options from which you can choose from

-1)	Choose a folder
+1. Choose a folder

-2)	Choose files
+2. Choose files

 And then an option to combine and save the file.

 ### Working:
 #### To generate an aggregated CSV file with 2 or more CSV files:
-Step 1) Click the button “Browse” under Choose files Follow the screen to the folder where your csv files are located.
+1. Click the button “Browse” under Choose files
+Follow the screen to the folder where your csv files are located.

 ![alt tag] (https://github.com/santoslab/apps-4-vet-med/blob/gh-pages/Aggregator/img/Agg2.jpg)

-Step 2) press ctrl and Select all the CSV files that are to be aggregated.
+2. press ctrl and Select all the CSV files that are to be aggregated.
-Step 3) Click the “Combine and Save” button and save the file with (Some-Name).CSV (it is recommended to have a (.csv) at the end of the file name else you will have to choose a program to open the file.)
+3. Click the “Combine and Save” button and save the file with (Some-Name).CSV (it is recommended to have a (.csv) at the end of the file name else you will have to choose a program to open the file.)

 #### To generate an aggregated CSV file with a folder containing CSV files:
-Step 1) Click the button “Browse” under Choose folder Follow the screen to the folder where your csv files are saved.
+1. Click the button “Browse” under Choose folder Follow the screen to the folder where your csv files are saved.

 ![alt tag] (https://github.com/santoslab/apps-4-vet-med/blob/gh-pages/Aggregator/img/Agg3.jpg)

-Step 2) Select the desired folder.
+2. Select the desired folder.
 NOTE: The desired folder must contain only CSV files else the app won’t be able to aggregate the file.
-Step 3) Click the “Combine and Save” button and save the file with (Some-Name).CSV (it is recommended to have a (.csv) at the end of the file name else you will have to choose a program to open the file.)
+3. Click the “Combine and Save” button and save the file with (Some-Name).CSV (it is recommended to have a (.csv) at the end of the file name else you will have to choose a program to open the file.)

 ## Understanding the output of the App